-Tina Schermer Sellers is a Seattle-based marriage and family therapist and sex therapist, who has been seeing these purity-movement victims for several years now, and has encountered countless individuals and couples, who feel lost and alienated from their sexuality, caught between their desire to be good Christians, and their all-too human physical needs and reactions.
-She explores the provocative proposal that the purity movement has actually resulted in sexual trauma, by using shame as weapon to make young people hate and fear their own bodies and needs.
-Her new book, , explores her own journey as a therapist through the narratives of the people who came to her for help:
+Tina Schermer Sellers is a Seattle-based marriage and family therapist and sex therapist who has been seeing these purity-movement victims for several years now, and has encountered countless individuals and couples who feel lost and alienated from their sexuality, caught between their desire to be good Christians, and their all-too-human physical needs and reactions.
+She explores the provocative proposal that the purity movement has actually resulted in sexual trauma, by using shame as a weapon to make young people hate and fear their own bodies and needs.
+Her new book explores her own journey as a therapist through the narratives of the people who came to her for help:

 “Sex was a silent, loaded topic in my family while I was growing up.”